ku6ryo/tomatos/README.md

 I downloaded datasets from [a Kaggle's page](https://www.kaggle.com/datasets/hugozanini1/kangaroodataset).

 ## Training batch size
-In the step to build mobilenet_v2.config, I set a smaller number than the original because my PC emitted OOM (out of memory) error and failed to train at my first training. (original: 96 --> mine: 64)
+In the step to build mobilenet_v2.config, I set a smaller number than the original because my PC emitted OOM (out of memory) error and failed to train at my first training.
+This depends on the GPU memory size and the dataset.
+I used 64 for kangaroo and 32 for tomatos.

 ```
 train_config: {